HampusAndersson01/smart-radiator-assistant/README.md

 ```http
 POST /train
 ```
-Train the model with new sensor data.
+Train the model with new sensor data. **Automatically performs back-evaluation** on past predictions.

 **Body:**
 ```json